Geographie-cites/mobiliscope/README.md

 6 Canadian cities have been added.
 Indicators are slightly less numerous (sex, age, income, occupational status, activity carried out and last mode of transport used).
 [April 2020]

 ## v4.0. - ONLINE -
 26 French cities have been added and data for Valenciennes region have been updated from the EMC² 2019 survey.
+18 peripherical districts for the Bordeaux region (2009) have been added.
 Corrections were also made on estimates of the present populations in Canadian cities.

 New indicators are added:
 * The whole present population can be splitted into two groups (resident versus non resident) according the original district of residence.